 If you want to take a deeper look into creating a strong hook, you can check out this guide for writing attention-grabbing speeches:

 Step 2.
-Put the Audience First
+Put Your Audience First

 One common mistake that presenters make is focusing mostly on their own ideas and story.
 Unless you tie these things with your audience's needs, they might end up bored, distracted, or worse, they might even walk out.

 To prevent this, put your audience first.
-Before you start writing your presentation, it's best to clarify who your audience is and what their needs and expectations are.
+Before you start writing your persuasive presentation, it's best to clarify who your audience is and what their needs and expectations are.
 As you write your presentation, ask yourself the following questions:

 - Why are they watching your presentation?
 What do they hope to get out of it?
 Figure out what their expectations and goals are and how your presentation fits into both these things.
 If you can conduct a survey or get in touch with your audience beforehand, this can give you a more specific idea of what they're looking for.

 - How much knowledge and experience do they have on the subject?
 If there are any knowledge gaps, be prepared to fill them.
 Also, avoid spending too much time on the ideas that are too simple for your audience.
 For example, there's no point in explaining how to use basic Photoshop tools to a room full of advanced graphic designers.